akramarenkov/intspec/README.md

 ## Purpose

-Library that provides to detect the parameters of integer types: minimum, maximum values ​​and bit size
+Library that provides to detect the parameters of integer types: minimum, maximum values and bit size

 ## Usage